PhilipYip1988/Fedora/readme.md

 ## System Requirements

-The following system requirements should be satisified for a good Fedora experience:
+The following system requirements should be satisfied for a good Fedora experience:

 * [System Requirements](./requirements.md)